evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ])
 ```
 {% hint style="info" %}
-Refer to the [All metrics](../reference/all-metrics.md) table to see available parameters that you can pass for each Preset.
+Refer to the [All metrics](../reference/all-metrics.md) table to see defaults and available parameters that you can pass for each Preset.
 {% endhint %}

 # Get a custom Report

-While Presets are a great starting point, you may want to customize the Report by choosing Metrics or adjusting their parameters.
+While Presets are a great starting point, you may want to customize the Report by choosing Metrics or adjusting their parameters even more.
 To do this, create a custom Report using individual Metrics.

 ## 1. Choose metrics